granolocks/gabekoss.com/content/blog/2014-09-28-ello_first_impressions.md

 >
 > Or, even better, do not join it in the first place.

-I don't agree with everything he said I do feel that there is some space for concern whenever money gets involved but ultimately if your goal is to start disrupting the big name Social Media you need money.
-It is nearly impossible to build for webscale on a shoestring budget and so VC will probably always be involved.
+While I don't agree with everything he said I do feel that there is some space for concern whenever money gets involved.
+However, if your ultimate goal is to start disrupting Big Social Media you need money.
+It is nearly impossible to build for webscale on a shoestring budget so VC will probably always be involved.
 The trick will be managing and controlling that relationship and not letting the VC money disrupt the mission.
 A tricky path to walk, to be sure.

 Personally, I'd be more than willing to pay for a social media service which holds firm to values, is beholden to customers not investors and does not